Lone-soilder/somecode/name.md

-this file is created for rename function
+this file is created for rename function.